How to Get Help

 Required documentation to complete the application includes:

 - Photo ID

 - Social Security cards for all household members

 - And, the item you are requesting assistance with.

 Once the application is submitted your case will be reviewed and notification will be sent by email or phone.
 Please check your email on a regular basis.
 If you have not received a notification within five business days please log into your Seeladora account to be sure all required information was entered and the “Submit” button was selected or call the office at 972.542.0020.

-Additional services offered, free of charge, that do not require crisis documentation include a variety of life and job skills education classes and mental health counseling.
+Additional services offered, free of charge, that do not require crisis documentation include a variety of life and job skills education classes.
 These services are available to anyone within Collin County.

 Monday – Thursday, 8:30 am – 12:00 noon; 1:00 – 2:30 pm